surskitty/tourmaline/README.md

-# Trait System (Beta)
+# Trait System (Full Release)

+This is the full release of the Multi-Ability function I'm calling the Trait System!
+Currently updated to Pokeemerald Expansion 1.11.1

+The Trait System allows you to assign more than one ability to each pokemon for more complex and more interesting setups.

 - General terminology I'm going for is:
    - Ability = Same as vanilla.
    - Innate = Additional abilities that are the same for all members of a species.
    - Trait = Encompassing term for either one
   Note: for the sake of making merging a little easier, "Ability" is still used in many places when "Trait" is intended.

-- This is a beta both to see if anyone catches any sort of major formatting or bugs I should address now before I proceed and also just to actually get something out there after talking about it so much.
+- Abilities work exactly the same as vanilla where a pokemon could have one of 3 ability options, however Innates are fixed to each species and don't change.
 - To add Innates you just need to add a new .innates parameter underneath the existing .abilities one using the same formatting.
-Bulbasaur and Torchic have examples commented out.
+Example innate setups have been included commented out for all pokemon in the Gen 1 families.
    - ex: .innates = { ABILITY_PROTEAN, ABILITY_ROUGH_SKIN, ABILITY_CLEAR_BODY },
+- Uses the MAX_MON_INNATES variable to control how many Innates are available, default is 3 totaling up to 4 active abilities per pokemon.
+If you assign more innates than the max, surplus entries will simply be ignored.
+This means you could even set MAX_MON_INATES to 0 and you would functionally just get the original vanilla system.
+- There is a new Summary Page "Traits" to display the four slots along with some color changes across the vanilla pages for color balance.
+- Most effects that target Abilities still only target a pokemon's prmary Ability, ignoring their Innates.
+Neutralizing Gas, Worry Seed, Trace, and Mummy for example all only affect Abilities but not Innates.
+Mold Breaker type Traits however work on everything, including Innates.
+(NOTE: Trace is also not designed to be an Innate since it replaces itself as part of its effect.
+Trace in particular should ALWAYS be assigned as an Ability or else you'll get an infinite loop lock.)
 - The basic code design is all Ability checks have been replaced with Trait checks, reading all passives a pokemon has whenever an Ability is looked for.
 All previously mutually exclusive abilities like the weather ones which use a Switch Case format has been replaced with If statements so that they can all be called anyway (though natually any abilities that actually conflict will overwrite by code order, Drought and Snow Warning will both activate, but Snow Warning is later in the list so ultimately the weather will be snow/hail.
 Really this is only a consideration for future randomizer settings.
-- Uses the MAX_MON_INNATES variable to control how many Innates are available, default is 3 totaling up to 4 active abilities per pokemon.
 - Ability popups have been modified into a Stack system so that when multiple abilities are triggered at once, they are stored then read out in the correct order.
 Battle Message logic has also been updated to account for the new timings.
-- There's a new Summary page that displays the pokemon's Ability and up to 3 Innates.
-Currently it only works in the overworld but it still works to let you confirm innates are in place.
-- Abilities that affect other abilities such as Trace or Neutralizing Gas only affect the original Ability still, Innates will remain active.
-Trace in particular should probably exclusively be a vanilla Ability since it's designed to replace itself.
-I might set these up with toggle options and new logic in the future.
+- Make Test system updated to account for Innates as well, original vanilla ability tests prefixed with "ABILITY:" while Innate versions prefixed with "INNATE:".
+Tests that account for abilities but aren't in the ability group have still been given "INNATE:" versions, but their vanilla tests were left alone.
+- A useful template for organizing pokemon and assigning Traits can be found here: https://docs.google.com/spreadsheets/d/1pNtGGapXx20svfM0PpztHYHJnbgvXHS8tc_i-h0a0Po/edit?gid=0#gid=0
+Note that the Data sheet includes a collumn for automatically generating the .innate line to be added into Expansion's lists based on how you fill out the Pokemon's innate list.

-Basic code design comes from old Emerald Redux code with permission.
+Basic code bedrock design comes from old Emerald Redux code with permission.

+Huge thanks to the RH Hideout discord community for their help, advice, and testing, especially Alex, Surskitty, Kleem, Meister_anon, and MGriffin who helped make this possible.

 # pokeemerald-expansion